andyjost/Sprite/docs/source/ProjectLayout.rst

         extensions to Python's ``unittest`` module for testing Curry programs.

     ``oracle*``
         Driver scripts for Curry oracles.
-An oracle is another Curry system, such as PAKCS or KiCS2, the produces expected results of Curry programs.
-The output of Sprite can be compared with that of other Curry systems by configuring the oracle scripts.
+An oracle is a Curry system such as PAKCS or KiCS2 that generates the expected output a Curry program.
+        Functional tests validate Sprite by comparing its output to that of an oracle.

     ``run_tests``
         The test driver.
 Used to run tests.